ericphamEP/COMP4107-Project/README.md

 ## Development

 These source files use Python and various libraries such as Numpy, pandas, Pillow, and TensorFlow.
-Some preprocessing options use OpenCV.
+Some preprocessing options also use OpenCV.